Portuguese yields dip as Lisbon pledges "clean" bailout exit

 Some in the market, such as Commerzbank strategists, said these improvements might prompt upgrades to the country’s credit rating.
 All three major rating agencies - Moody‘s, Standard & Poor’s and Fitch - have junk ratings on Portugal.

-Moody‘s, whose rating is the lowest at Ba3, and S&P are due to announce the results of their reviews of Portugal’s creditworthiness on Friday.
+Moody‘s, which assigns the country its lowest rating of Ba3, and S&P are due to announce the results of their reviews of Portugal’s creditworthiness on Friday.

 “Reading what it would take to upgrade Portugal, we expect a one-notch upgrade with a positive outlook in our base case scenario.
 At the very least, Moody’s should lift the outlook to positive,” Commmerzbank strategists said in a note.